-Employers who want a leg up should follow the EEOC’s new guidance.
+Employers who want a leg up should follow the Equal Employment Opportunity Commission (EEOC)’s new guidance.
 Although following EEOC guidance is not required, it is good business practice.
 This is particularly true since there were over 90,000 complaints against employers in 2017.

 In 2016, an EEOC Workplace Harassment Taskforce issued a report on harassment in the workplace.
 In January 2017, the EEOC issued an approximately 70 page draft of guidance on harassment based on the Taskforce’s findings.
 The draft was put out to the public for comment.
 Since then, the EEOC revised its guidance and sent it to the Office of Management and Budget (OMB) at the Whitehouse for approval.
 As of today, the guidance has still not been approved.
 Nevertheless, the guidance provides employers with a glimpse into the EEOC’s thinking and highlights changes in the agency’s interpretation of the law.